s2nmt/DIYtronics/README.md

 ## Adding More Products

-To add more products, copy the product card structure and paste it in the products grid:
+To add more products, copy the product card structure and paste it in the products grid.
+You can showcase DIY kits, dev boards, or commercial electronics:

 ```html
 <div class="product-card">